-The Advanced Media Timing measurement functions are provided with Qx license PHQXO-IP-MEAS.
+The Advanced Media Timing measurement functions are provided with the license PHQXO-IP-MEAS.

-These advanced functions give you access to additional measurements from the standard Video Timing & System Reference Instrument that provide critical information on the performance of your media network.
+These advanced functions give you access to additional measurements from the standard Video Timing & System Reference instrument, which provide critical information on the performance of your media network.

-The advanced Video Timing & System Reference Instrument is extended in width, by default, to display the actual flow data to complement the visual information in the flow timing meters.
+The advanced Video Timing & System Reference instrument is extended in width, by default, to display the actual flow data to complement the visual information in the flow timing meters.

-Note: The Qx must be locked to PTP for the advanced media timing measurements to be valid.
+Note: The unit must be locked to PTP for the advanced media timing measurements to be valid.

-Note: The Qx has a PTP phase control that you can use to align the one pulse per second (1 PPS) of the Qx with that of the PTP Grand Master.
-The use of this control reduces any Qx PTP-related timing measurement uncertainty caused by PTP network asymmetry, however, there may still be a PTP phase uncertainty introduced by the sending device.
-For more information, see the section "PTP Info (IP 2110 Mode)" on page 5-16.
+Note: The unit has a PTP phase control that you can use to align the one pulse per second (1 PPS) of the unit with that of the PTP Grand Master.
+The use of this control reduces any PTP-related timing measurement uncertainty caused by PTP network asymmetry, however, there may still be a PTP phase uncertainty introduced by the sending device.
+For more information, see the section "PTP Info (IP 2110 Mode)" on page 1.